As a plugin author, I have documentation on how to implement a sync operation for my importer

 s/task's created list/

-#17 Updated by firstname.lastname@example.org about 2 years ago
+#17 Updated by email@example.com over 2 years ago

 If we are going to lock on the repository version being created, then the repository version needs to be created in the viewset.
 A lock on the repository should prevent a repository version from being deleted from under it.
 Please correct me if my understanding of the locking is wrong.

-#18 Updated by bmbouter about 2 years ago
+#18 Updated by bmbouter over 2 years ago

 - The repo version